 We will start with a special Registry tweak.
 With it, the specific drives will disappear from the This PC folder.
 But they will remain accessible for all users of your PC.

-While a hidden drive won't appear in File Explorer, the user can type the full path to the folder or file on that drive in File Explorer's address bar to open it, even if it is hidden.
+While a hidden drive won't appear in File Explorer, the user can type the full path to the folder or file on that drive in File Explorer's address bar to open it.
 The same applies to the Run dialog.
 Also, all installed apps will have access to the drive's contents.
-All built-in tools like Disk Management or Disk Defragmenter will be able to work with the drive.
+All built-in tools like Disk Management or Disk Defrag will be able to work with the drive.